 Requests from non-students

-Anyone can apply for a work placement with the Council, and to do so all you need to do is email to our Work Experience mailbox for consideration.
+Anyone can apply for a work placement with the Council, and to do so all you need to do is fill in our work placement online form for consideration.

 What happens next?